-The brief reflects the complexity of the site and its history, creating live archaeological sites, a heritage attraction, historic gardens, cafe, conference venue and community space all to sit as the visitors centrepiece of the larger heritage park vision.
+The project brief reflected the complexity of the site and its history, to create living archaeological, a heritage attraction, historic gardens, cafe, conference venue and community space all of which sit as a visitor’s centrepiece of the larger heritage park.

 The scheme aims to evoke the buildings rich history opening up the pages of its story to show the building through its many forms.